Gwen Lamont: Paintings of First Nations communities

 In the late 1960's, Lamont resumed her art inspired by an interest in First Nation communities.
 With friend Ursula Surtees, she made many visits to the Interior Salish region around Salmon Arm.
 They published the three volumes of "Lak-la-Hai-Ee", accounts of Salish life, with the co-operation of Mary Smith, an extremely welcoming and informed member of the Interior Salish.
 The books contained numerous sketches, showing Lamont's fascination with the people.

 From 1972 to 1975 she visited Tachie, a village on Stuart Lake near Fort St.James, where her daughter was teaching.
 Her quiet and friendly manner enabled her to engage with the people and produce numerous sketch books and finished oil paintings.
 Her subjects included children, elders, village life, blue shadows on snow, hockey games, and quick motion in small figures.
 Works from both these productive periods were eventually shown in the "Indian Peoples of the North" exhibitions in Kelowna and Vernon in 1977.

-Ice Hockey players on the ice at Tachie, B.C.